smudge/decks/railsconf-2022/slides.md

 ![performance page (with graphs)](/images/performance/page-graphs.png)

 <!--
-So I went back to my colleague, and he said, yeah, sure, looks fine, and, so at that point I decided, okay, we can probably run with this.
+So I went back to my colleague, and he said BREATHE yeah, sure, looks good

+And so at that point I decided, okay, we can probably run with this.

-And we did.
-And there were only like one or two other places where we had to fill in the gaps like this.
+And, you know, we did.
+And there were maybe one or two other places where we had to fill in the gaps like this.

-But there was one more issue.
+But there was one more big issue, which was that...
 -->

 ---